-EXPOSED SIDES: One or more sides of cabinets that can bee seen and are not hidden with in a run of cabinets or walls
+EXPOSED SIDES: One or more sides of cabinets that can be seen and are not hidden within a run of cabinets or walls.

 FACE FRAME: The front facing of a cabinet typically constructed of hardwood.
 The vertical pieces, called “stiles,” and the horizontal pieces, called “rails,” reinforce the cabinet structure and provide mounting support for doors and drawers.

 FILLERS: Pieces of hardwood matching a chosen cabinet color.
 Sizes range from 1" to 6" wide and 30" to 96" long.
 Common use is to fill the space where a modular cabinet does not fill a specific wall dimension.

 FINIAL HINGE: A decorative and semi-concealed hinging option used with Inset Cabinetry.

 FINISH: A term for the surface treatment of a wood product to enhance the beauty of its natural wood color and grain definition, usually applied in steps, such as stain, sealer and a clear top coat such as a catalyzed varnish.